 Purchasing a Home In Phoenix?

 Buying a home in Phoenix?
-Phoenix has a booming real estate market and for good reason, Phoenix is an amazing place to live.
+Phoenix has a booming real estate market and (for good reason) Phoenix is an amazing place to live.
 For nine months out of the year, we have incredible heavenly weather that we pay for with the price of surviving hell for three months.
-Those of us that survive have bragging rights on Facebook that we survived and thrived through a Phoenix summer.
-All joking aside Phoenix and it’s surrounding metropolitans like Glendale, Peoria, Scottsdale, Chandler, Gilbert, and Tempe have incredible communities and are a great place to raise a family or retire.
-We have tons of golf courses, hiking and we are all just a few hour drive from lakes and pine trees.
+Those of us living here have bragging rights on Facebook that we survived and thrived through a Phoenix summer.
+All joking aside, Phoenix and its surrounding metropolitan areas like Glendale, Peoria, Scottsdale, Chandler, Gilbert, and Tempe have incredible communities and are a great place to raise a family or retire.
+We have tons of golf courses and beautiful hiking trails, and we are just a few hours drive from lakes and pine trees.
 No doubt those are contributing factors to the booming real estate market in Phoenix.
 Preparing your home’s plumbing in Phoenix during the summer is a lot easier than prepping your home in a state that freezes.
-Here are some easy summer tips for your home’s plumbing.
+Here are some easy summer tips from Robins Plumbing for your home’s plumbing.

-Buying a home can be scary, a lot like buying a used car.
+Buying a home can be scary, a lot like buying a used car can be.
 As the person buying the home, we don’t know exactly what we are getting into.
 We don’t know how well the seller maintained the home or what expensive repair secrets the seller may be hiding.
-A home inspection is, of course, a fantastic way to help alleviate some of these fears but a home inspection can’t tell you everything.
-When we think of large repairs, typically we think of issues related to the air conditioner, the roof or even potentially the pool.
-What is often overlooked is what we can’t see and that is the plumbing drain system for the home.
-A sewer replacement can range from $5,000.00-$30,000.00 on average and that is not something that is going to be covered by homeowner’s insurance or a home warranty.
+A home inspection is, of course, a fantastic way to help alleviate some of these fears but, a home inspection can’t tell you everything.
+When we think of large repairs, typically we think of issues related to the air conditioner, the roof, or even potentially the pool.
+What is often overlooked is what we can’t see − the plumbing drain system for the home.
+A sewer replacement can range from $5,000.00-$30,000.00 on average, and that is not something that is going to be covered by homeowner’s insurance or a home warranty.

 A Home Inspection Isn’t Enough

-Stoppage are often the symptom of a problem
+Stoppages are often a symptom of a problem

 Sewer Camera Inspections Empower Buyers

 These experiences inspired our Realtor Camera Inspection Program.
 We want to make a difference in the buyer’s experience and empower them to handle these issues before they buy the home.
-There are often a lot of surprises when it comes to buying a home, we don’t want your sewer system to be one of them.
-Our Realtor Camera Inspection Program gives a discounted rate for camera inspections for real estate inspections.
-Our sewer camera inspection includes a video inspection of the main sewer line from the house to the street as well as the main sewer line under the house if there is access to the sewer line from a two-way ground level cleanout.
+There are often a lot of surprises when it comes to buying a home, and we don’t want your sewer system to be one of them.
+Our Realtor Camera Inspection Program gives a discounted rate on camera inspections for real estate purposes.
+Our sewer camera inspection includes a video inspection of the main sewer line from the house to the street, as well as the main sewer line under the house if there is access to the sewer line from a two-way ground level cleanout.
 Our sewer camera inspection also includes a digital video of the inspection for your reference and proof of the condition of the sewer line at the time of the inspection.
-Our sewer camera inspection also includes a locate of the problems in the sewer line if we find any as well as a competitive bid to repair or replace the sewer line based on the condition we find it in.
-One of our regular real estate clients helped to save their buyer from a serious nightmare, you can read more about that story here in our article What we want Every Phoenix Realtor to know
+Our sewer camera inspection also includes a locate of the problems in the sewer line if we find any, as well as a competitive bid to repair or replace the sewer line based on the condition we find it in.
+In one particular scenario, one of our regular real estate clients helped to save their buyer from a serious nightmare; you can read more about that story here in our article What we want Every Phoenix Realtor to know

 A Sewer Camera Inspection Can be a Great Selling Point